 Letter of support from your adviser or home institution

-Statement of academic interest, including an explanation of which specific Princeton resources are necessary for you to conduct this research.
+Statement of academic interest, including an explanation of which specific Princeton resources are necessary for you to conduct this research and the proposed dates of your visit.
 The statement should not exceed 1000 words.

 You will also be expected to initiate contact with the Princeton faculty member with whom you propose to work.
-That person will need to submit a brief evaluation form and a letter of invitation on your behalf directly to the Graduate Administrator.
+That person will need to submit a Sponsoring Faculty Statement to the Graduate Administrator for departmental approval.